cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 ### Requirements

-The %Renal system needs to meet the following requirements in %BioGears:
+The %Renal system needs to meet the following requirements in the engine:
 - General kidney functions @cite guyton2006medical
 	- Excretion of metabolic waste products and foreign chemicals
 	- Regulation of water and electrolyte balances